 Staff on duty must take the walkie-talkie and inform the SLT member on duty of any perceived problems.

 If a stranger is seen in the grounds, they should be asked politely what their business is.
 Please ensure that any suspicious information is passed on to SLT members and house staff as appropriate.
-Any suspicious cars in the drive or in the immediate area of the school should be reported and, where possible, registration numbers taken.
-Information should be passed on to the Head of Boarding or other appropriate members of the SLT, who will consider informing the police community liaison officer.
+Any suspicious cars in the drive or in the immediate area of the College should be reported and, where possible, registration numbers taken.
+Information should be passed on to the Deputy Principal or other appropriate members of the SLT, who will consider informing the police community liaison officer.
 Students should also be made aware of reporting any suspicious behaviour/cars, etc.

 Lighting & CCTV